braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_subscription_group.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), this page is called **User Import** and can be found under **Users**.
 {% endalert %}

-### How subscription groups are inherited

-When a phone number is updated on a user profile, the new phone number inherits the subscription group status of the old number.
+When a phone number is updated on a user profile, the new phone number inherits the subscription group status of the user.
+If the phone number is updated to a number that already exists in Braze, the subscription status of that existing phone number is inherited.

-Inheriting another user's old phone number also inherits that phone number's subscription group status.
-For example, if User #1's old phone number is subscribed to several subscription groups and User #2 inherits that phone number, User #2 will be subscribed to the same subscription groups.
-To prevent this, you must manually reset the phone subscription group states of the old number via API whenever users change their phone number.
+For example, if User #1 has a phone number that is subscribed to several subscription groups and that phone number then gets added to User #2, User #2 will be subscribed to the same subscription groups.
+To prevent a user from inheriting the existing subscriptions, you can reset the subscription groups of the old number via REST API whenever a user changes their number.
+Note that if there are multiple users who share this phone number, they will all be unsubscribed.

 ### How to check a user's SMS subscription group